kirankumar286/Notes/Sql Notes.md

 - LIKE operator searches for a specific pattern.
 - BETWEEN operator matches values in a range.
 - ORDER BY sorts data (ascending/descending).

-Aggregate functions are used to perform calculations and return a single value.
+- SELECT brand, model, price, sold FROM cars WHERE brand IN ('Ford', 'Chevrolet', 'Ferrari') 	AND sold IS FALSE; Aggregate functions are used to perform calculations and return a single value.

 The most common aggregate functions are: